Making Wine Since

 Flagship wines include the old vine LJ Shiraz, elegantly balanced Marsanne Roussanne blend, and classic Rutherglen Muscat.
 Mandy has created a unique French-style aperitif in honour of her mother, Correll, to be served in spritzes and cocktails.

-Young Ben Jones has now released two vintages of Jones’ newest label, J6.
+Young Ben Jones has now released three vintages of Jones’ newest label, J6.
 With the sixth generation now making wine, there are hopes that the Jones tradition may live on.